mliew21396/remote-work-u2/week-6/cipher-challenge/README.md

 - Refactor a method into a class structure

 ## Summary
 Dr. Evil traveled back in time to WWII and you, [Joan Clark](http://en.wikipedia.org/wiki/Joan_Clarke), just broke the cipher he's been using to give instructions to his secret military commanders!
-Now that you cracked the code, it's time to refactor it because functional is not always readable.
+Now that you cracked the code, it's time to refactor it since functional is not always readable.

 In this challenge, you'll work with a pair to refactor some existing code to make it more readable and follow Ruby best practices.
 Then you will compare your solution with the other solutions.
 This is a long method.
 Use your newly-developed skills with classes and driver test code to break this code into a class structure and call the methods within it.